Photo via Unsplash x Paige Marie

 I hear it all too often.
 People constantly comparing nanny rates to daycare rates.
 Or people posting home daycare ads in nanny job Facebook groups.
 Let me just stop you and explain why it's NEVER okay to compare these professions.
 First and foremost, a nanny is generally the most expensive form of childcare (I am aware that there are some high end daycares that do cost more than a nanny if you have multiple kids).
 It is a luxury and not everyone can afford it.
 I'm not trying to be harsh, but that's the reality.
 It is not okay to compare a nanny's rate to that of a daycare because they are two entirely different forms of childcare.

 So let's break it down.

 Furthermore, even minimum wage is unacceptable for nannies.
 If you can't pay more than minimum wage (and in many areas, significantly more than minimum wage!), you really shouldn't have a nanny.
-Get upset if you want, but that's the industry standard and there's a reason for it.
+I truly don't mean to be harsh, but the industry standard and nanny market is higher than minimum wage, and there's a reason for it.
 Being a nanny is hard work.
 It's basically like being a single parent for 10 hours/day.
 Plus, most nannies have years of experience and education behind them.
 This is what you are paying for when you hire a nanny.
 You are paying for a very customized and intimate form of childcare.
 Nannies, remember this when you are applying for jobs and agreeing to pay.
 Please, know your worth.
 When nannies accept positions with inappropriately low wages, they are ultimately reinforcing this type of behavior and as a result, parents continue to try and get away with it because they can.
 As nannies we are responsible to advocate for ourselves and help maintain/raise the standard of the nanny profession, not lower it.